The recently reported case of A (Judgment) has once again thrown the spotlight on jurisdiction races in divorce.

 Which country had jurisdiction?
 The Court of Justice of the European Union held that the French judicial separation petition lapsed at midnight on 16 June 2014.
 The minute the French proceedings expired, the English divorce petition fell into place.
 Although at the time that they were issued, the English proceedings were in second place, when the French judicial separation proceedings expired, the English divorce petition took its place as first in time.

 When the husband issued his divorce petition at 8.20am the next day, as soon as the French courts were open, he was already second in time.
 The English Court had jurisdiction.

 The facts of A (Judgment) are unusual, but they highlight the importance of thorough and careful advice, combined with swift action, in all cases where it is thought more than one country will have jurisdiction.
 The financial repercussions of failing to do so can be considerable and long-lasting.

 If you require further information on anything covered in this briefing please contact Rebecca Heyworth (email@example.com; 020 3375 7482) or your usual contact at the firm on 020 3375 7000.
-Further information can also be found on the Family page on our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.

 © Farrer & Co LLP, January 2016